lictical/SPOTIFY-CLONE/README.md

   "

 ### 1.2 SETTING BACK NODE.JS
-  within the main folder create a folder named server and enter the folder.
+  Within the main folder create a folder named server and enter the folder.
     CMD:
       "
       cd server
       "
-  paste the following command and install the required libraries express, nodemon, dotenv:
+  Paste the following command and install the required libraries express, nodemon, dotenv:
     CMD:
       "
       npm init